ShaneCaler/rails_shooter/README.md

 # rails_shooter

-In this project, I followed along with a Udemy course on Udemy game development and created the prototype for an on-the-rails space shooter.
+In this project, I followed along with a Udemy course on Unity3D game development and created the prototype for an on-the-rails space shooter.